ThoughtWorksInc/DeepLearning.scala/README.md

     After evaluation of the immutable future `sleep10seconds` I sleeped 10 times in total.

-### Explaination
+## Further Information

-There are two sorts of API to use a immutable future, the for-comprehensions style API and "A-Normal Form" style API.
+There are two sorts of API to use an immutable future, the for-comprehensions style API and "A-Normal Form" style API.

-#### For-Comprehensions
+### For-Comprehensions

 The for-comprehensions style API for `immutable-future` is like the [for-comprehensions for scala.concurrent.Future](http://docs.scala-lang.org/overviews/core/futures.html#functional_composition_and_forcomprehensions).